 - CARB compliant

-While selecting a gas pressure washer can depend on the amount of power, mobility, and nozzles offered, for most typical tasks around the house and yard, the Simpson Cleaning MegaShot Gas Pressure Washer is one of the best on the market.
-For those looking for a pressure washer to help clean vehicles, the Champion Gas Pressure Washer is a worthy choice.
+While selecting a gas pressure washer can depend on the amount of power, mobility, and nozzles offered, for most typical tasks around the house and yard, the Simpson MSH3125 is one of the best for household jobs.
+Those looking for a pressure washer to help clean vehicles can consider the Champion Power Equipment model a worthy choice.

 How We Chose the Best Gas Pressure Washers